dmckinnon/dmckinnon.github.io/_drafts/2025-07-05-Tokenisation-in-LLMs.md

 ## Full word tokens
 What I had written was an oversimplification.
 Yes, some models do operate off whole words, but this requires a massive vocabulary; each word like 'dog' and 'dogs' would have their own vector, despite being closely related.
 The tokenizer wouldn't by default consider these similar.
 Imagine having a function that maps from every word in the dictionary to a different vector - that's huge!

-Firstly, we have a processing power problem: the model must output a probability distribution over the entire vocabulary at each step—so larger vocabularies mean larger softmax layers and more computation.
+Firstly, we have a processing power problem: the model must output a probability distribution over the entire vocabulary at each step.
+Larger vocabularies, therefore, mean considerably more computation.

 Then you would also have trouble with new words: a new mapping would be created for each new word.
 This is inefficient, and poorly represents words: we can't add "dog" and "s" to get the plural "dogs", since "s" isn't a token in itself.
 How do we get a vector with a high plural-ness dimension from a word? "s", the 'plural-maker', if you will, is not a word in itself.
+How would we adjust a 'dog' token vector to get the 'dogs' token vector?

 Ideally, we want a system where mathematics on these vectors works on a token-meaning level too - some sort of compositional semantics.
 Here's an example